 The Wisconsin Division of Motor Vehicles has a new policy to help people get a free state ID card, click here to learn more.

 Where to Vote

-The State of Wisconsin has updated their website for checking your voting status, it can now be found at: https://myvote.wi.gov/.
-You can see where to vote and what your sample ballot will look like by simply putting in your address, click here to try it out.
-You can also enter your name and see if you are registered to vote, by clicking here.
+The State of Wisconsin has updated their website for checking your voting status.
+It can now be found at: https://myvote.wi.gov/.
+There, you can see where to vote and what your sample ballot will look like by simply putting in your address.
+You can also enter your name and see if you are registered to vote.

 Voter Photo ID in Wisconsin